tannerdolby/openlibrary/README.md

 npm install openlibrary
 ```

-Add it to your project:
+## What does it do?
+The client library provides access to all of the public Open Library APIs described in the [integrations](#Integrations) section.
+After installing the package from npm, add it to your project:

 ```js
 const OpenLibrary = require("openlibrary");